Cathanys/EmpyrionPlaytimeRewardsShop/README.md

 \prs help    : shows all available commands in a Window
 \prs points  : updates the points for the player
 \prs buy neo : buys the item neo with the conditions of the configuration file from the player points
+\prs buy life: increases the maximum health of the player with the conditions from the configuration file
 ```
 Source: https://github.com/Cathanys/EmpyrionPlaytimeRewardsShop